MusicalRobots/Musical_Robots/README.md

 ## Repository Structure
 - /docs/: Component specification and functional specification.
-- /musical_robots/data/: Raw data that was used for training the ML model.
+- /musical_robots/data/: Raw data that was used for training the ML model and data containing track and genre information.
-- /musical_robots/Tests/: Unit tests.
+- /musical_robots/tests/: Unit tests.
+- /tutorial_notebooks/: Tutorial notebooks for SVM training and genre prediction.

 ## Use